-Fallen officers: 52 shot dead this year
+Fallen officers: 64 shot dead this year

 SGT.
 STEVE OWEN

 Owen, 53, of the Los Angeles County Sheriff's Department died October 5 after a suspect shot him while he was responding to a residential burglary.
-He was a 29-year department veteran.
-The suspect was apprehended.

-OFFICERS JOSE GILBERT VEGA AND LESLEY ZEREBNY
+OFFICER JOSE GILBERT VEGA

-Vega, 63, and Zerebny, 27, both of the Palm Springs police, were shot and killed October 8 while responding to a domestic disturbance.
-The officers were trying to negotiate with a distraught man who was inside a residence when he fired through the closed front door.
+Vega, 63, was one of two Palm Springs officers shot and killed October 8 while responding to a domestic disturbance.
+The officers were trying to negotiate with a distraught man who was inside a residence when he fired through the closed front door, police saud.

 The suspect was arrested after barricading himself in the house for 12 hours.

+Zerebny, 27, was one of two Palm Springs officers shot and killed October 8 while responding to a domestic disturbance.
+(See entry for Officer Jose Gilbert Vega.)

-Vega was a 35-year veteran nearing retirement, and Zerebny has just returned to work from maternity leave.
+Zerebny had just returned to work from maternity leave.

-DEPUTY SHERIFF JACK HOPKINS
+SHERIFF'S DEPUTY JACK HOPKINS

 Hopkins, of the Modoc County Sheriff's Office, was shot and killed October 19 while responding to a disturbance report.
 A suspect was arrested by other officers.